cowdude/flapi/Readme.md

 See `/config.yml` inside the container, or simply `config.yml` at the root of this repository.

-Also see the [official tutorial](https://github.com/facebookresearch/flashlight/tree/master/flashlight/app/asr/tutorial) for testing different models, finetuning, etc. There is also [the official documentation](https://github.com/facebookresearch/flashlight/tree/master/flashlight/app/asr) for the boldest.
+Also see the [official flasr tutorial](https://github.com/facebookresearch/flashlight/tree/master/flashlight/app/asr/tutorial) for testing different models, finetuning, etc. There is also [the official flashlight documentation](https://github.com/facebookresearch/flashlight/tree/master/flashlight/app/asr) for the boldest.

 ---